Pink-Crab/PinkCrab-Plugin-Framework-Docs/setup.md

 If you using this in a theme, ensure these are added to the top of your functions.php file.
 {% endhint %}

 The framework requires 3 config files, these are usually placed in the /config directory but can be placed elsewhere.
-If you do use these elsewhere, please update the paths in the bootstrap.php file.
+If you do use these elsewhere, please update the paths in the ```plugin.php``` file.

 ## config/dependencies.php